How to Buy a Suit: The Best Rules to Follow

 Photo by Alexander Naglestad

 Consider the occasion and season when selecting the fabric for your suit.
-If you are not sure which fabric to choose, I’ve written an article on the topic: The Best Suit Fabrics for Men: Complete Guide
+If you are not sure which fabric to choose, we’ve written an article on the topic: The Best Suit Fabrics for Men: Complete Guide

-Pick a Style That Suits You
+4. Pick a Style That Suits You

-There are several styles of suits to choose from, including single-breasted, double-breasted, and three-piece suits.
+There are several styles of suits to choose from, including single-breasted, double-breasted, two or three-piece suits.
 Single-breasted suits are the most common and versatile, while double-breasted suits are more formal and have a classic look.
-Three-piece suits include a vest and are ideal for formal occasions.

 How to Buy a Suit: Pick a Style That Suits You